Types of Laptops Explained: 5 Categories and Their Differences

 Gaming laptops sit at the very top of the laptop performance ladder.

-These are the most powerful — and typically the most expensive — laptops on the market.
-They combine desktop-class processors, dedicated graphics cards, aggressive cooling systems, and high-refresh displays to deliver extreme performance in a portable package.
+These are the most powerful — and usually the most expensive — laptops in the mainstream market.
+They combine high-power CPUs, dedicated graphics, aggressive cooling, and fast displays to deliver extreme performance in a portable package.

 What Is a Gaming Laptop?

-A gaming laptop is a high-performance machine built around dedicated graphics cards (GPUs), powerful multi-core processors, and advanced cooling design.
+A gaming laptop is a high-performance laptop built around a dedicated graphics card, a powerful multi-core processor, and a cooling system designed for sustained heavy use.

-Unlike business or productivity laptops, gaming models focus on:
+Unlike business or everyday laptops, gaming models are built to prioritize:

 Who a Gaming Laptop Is For